leewc/apollo-academia-umn/Project/README.md

 ## Running the Python Script

-Script should be executed on Python 3.4 or later, if on a CSELabs machine, first do
+Script should be executed on Python 3.4 or later, if on a CSELabs machine, first do:

-`module load soft/python/3.4`
+    module load soft/python/3.4

 This is required to load the modules or else the timer module way have syntax errors.

-After that, *execute the script with*: `python3 hanoi.py`
+After that, **execute the script with**:

+    python3 hanoi.py

 This will solve an instance of the Tower of Hanoi Problem and provide verbose output, edit the integer passed to `runTestsInteractive(number)` where `number` is the number of disks (at least 3).